Find a Lender-Approved Local Conveyancer in Christchurch

 Commercial Conveyancing solicitors in Christchurch regulated by the SRA

-The list below is a small selection of solicitors in Christchurch with expertise in commercial conveyancing in Christchurch.
-This could include advice on taking a commercial lease as a tenant
+The firms listed below are a small selection of solicitors in Christchurch specialising in commercial conveyancing in Christchurch.
+This may include advice on taking a commercial lease as a tenant

 • Frettens Llp, The Saxon Centre, 11 Bargates, Christchurch, Dorset, BH23 1PZ